Drinking Water to Lower Blood Sugar: Does it Work? How Much?

 Published:

-However, consuming an excessive amount of carb-heavy foods and drinks can increase blood sugar levels, and chronically elevated glucose over time may lead to metabolic syndrome, insulin resistance and potentially type 2 diabetes.
+However, consuming excessive carb-heavy foods and drinks can increase blood sugar levels, and chronically elevated glucose over time may lead to metabolic syndrome, insulin resistance, and potentially type 2 diabetes.

-There are plenty of ways to prevent this from happening, from switching to a low-glycemic diet to exercising regularly.
-One simple thing everyone at any age can do that may lower blood sugar: Drink more water.
+There are many ways to prevent this, from switching to a low-glycemic diet to exercising regularly.
+One simple thing everyone at any age can do to lower blood sugar is to drink more water.

 The quick answer is yes, drinking water may help lower blood sugar.

-Water not only prevents dehydration, but also helps flush out excess sugar through your urine.
+Water prevents dehydration and helps flush out excess sugar through your urine.

 Dehydration can elevate blood sugar levels due to a higher concentration of glucose in the bloodstream.
-When you’re dehydrated, your body releases a hormone called vasopressin, which tells your kidneys to retain water instead of flushing out excess glucose in urine.
+When dehydrated, your body releases vasopressin, which tells your kidneys to retain water instead of flushing out excess glucose in urine.

 Before chugging all of the water, learn how much water you might need to drink each day.